In June 2017, someone opened an issue on GitHub Desktop: "Please add an option to ignore whitespace in diffs."

 AI as a First-Class Citizen

-Here's what's different about building a PR tool in 2025: AI isn't an add-on.
-It's not a "Copilot" badge in the corner or a "summarize this PR" button tacked on after launch.
+Here's what's different about building a review tool in 2025: AI isn't an add-on.
+It's not a "Copilot" badge in the corner or a "summarize this diff" button tacked on after launch.

 AI should be woven into the experience from the ground up: